 - and thus, the

-My thought is that I would like to be able to search specific datasets
+My thought is that I would like to be able to search specific datasets.

 - If user searches a

-that belong to that project - If user searches a
+project, search will take place across alldatasetsthat belong to that project - If user searches a

-search will only take place across that singledataset
+datasetsearch will only take place across that singledataset

-, but after reading around I know that might not be a very smart decision.
+My first instinct, of course, is to create one index per dataset, but after reading around I know that might not be a very smart decision.
 Some datasets may be very large and complex, while others may be small.
 On top of that, there will be a lot of datasets.